 Discussion

-In the current study we have described seropositivity to LASV within the Eastern province of Sierra Leone, we found low numbers of individuals with evidence of prior infection, from 6 rodent species.
-The majority of individuals with evidence of prior infection were individuals of the primary reservoir of LASV M. natalensis.
-We found that constructed contact networks were generally larger in both agricultural and village landuse settings, with similar contact rates, compared to forest landuse types.
-Finally, focussing on the primary LASV reservoir we identified that M. natalensis were less likely to form contacts but were more likely to come into contact with members of the same species in agricultural landuse types.
-The same pattern was not observed in village landuse types where individuals were as likely as other species to form contacts and were not found to have a higher odds of forming intraspecific contacts.
+In our study within the Eastern province of Sierra Leone, we have found low numbers of individuals with evidence of prior infection to LASV from 6 rodent species.
+The majority of these individuals were from the primary reservoir of LASV M. natalensis.
+We found that constructed contact networks were generally larger in both agricultural settings and villages , with similar contact rates, compared to forests types.
+Finally, focussing on the primary LASV reservoir we identified that M. natalensis were less likely to form contacts but were more likely to come into contact with members of the same species in agricultural settings.
+The same pattern was not observed in villages where individuals were as likely as other species to form contacts and were not found to have a higher odds of forming intraspecific contacts.
 This is potentially important for the dynamics of LASV transmission in these settings and suggests that pathogen transmission among the rodent community may occur at greater rates in agricultural landuse than village settings.

-We hypothesised that rodent contacts would be greater in anthropogenically dominated landuse types.
-Our analysis suggests that while agricultural and village landuse types contained more contacts than forest settings, agricultural settings contained more connected rodent communities than villages.
+As hypothesized, our analysis suggests that while agricultural settings and villages contained more contacts than forests, agricultural settings contained more connected rodent communities than villages.
 We hypothesised that intraspecific contact rates would be greater than interspecific contact rates.
 For M. natalensis our analysis supported this hypothesis in agricultural settings where the odds of intraspecific contacts were significantly greater than interspecific contacts despite these settings having high species richness.
 This was not supported in village landuse settings were intraspecific contacts were not significantly greater than interspecific contacts.

 The number and proportion of seropositive rodents detected in the current study, while low (3.3%), was similar (2.8%) to that reported by another study performing systematic sampling of rodent populations in Eastern Sierra Leone (Bangura et al. 2021).
 Comparison between these studies is limited by different sampling design as we sampled rodents in forest environments and locations more distant from areas of human habitation.
 The proportion of all seropositive individuals that were M. natalensis (35%) was lower in our study than in the study conducted in the neighbouring district (75%) although the proportion of all M. natalensis that were antibody positive was more similar (7% compared to 8%).
 We similarly identified antibodies in L. sikapusi and R. rattus.
 Antibodies to LASV were identified in two further species, Mus setulosus and Crocidura spp. that were not reported from the comparison study.
 Antibodies to LASV have not previously been reported in M. setulosus.
 We did not detect antibodies in any samples from Praomys rostratus.
 Our results support previous studies’ findings that evidence of prior acute infection is present in multiple species within rodent communities in West Africa (Demby et al. 2001; Bangura et al. 2021; D. E. Agbonlahor et al. 2017).

-We found that while contact networks within forest settings had higher density, these networks contained fewer individual rodents and fewer species than agricultural settings where the total number of individuals, the total number of contacts and the number of contacts each individual made was greatest.
+We found that while contact networks within forest settings had higher densities, these networks contained fewer individuals and fewer species than agricultural settings where the total number of individuals, the total number of contacts and the number of contacts each individual made was greatest.
 Village landuse settings shared more similarities with agricultural landuse, although with fewer species detected.
 The number of species containing individuals that made the greatest number of contacts was occurred in agricultural settings with four species having individuals with more than 10 contacts, compared to village settings where only a single species (M. musculus) had individuals with more than 10 contacts.
 None of the individuals of M. natalensis were identified to have more than 8 contacts.